quicwg/base-drafts/draft-ietf-quic-transport.md

 connection continuity when the client address changes SHOULD indicate migration is not supported using the disable_active_migration transport parameter.
-The disable_active_migration transport parameter does not prohibit connection migration after a client has acted on the preferred_address transport parameter.
+The disable_active_migration transport parameter does not prohibit connection migration after a client has acted on a preferred_address transport parameter.

 Server deployments that use this simple form of load balancing MUST avoid the creation of a stateless reset oracle; see {{reset-oracle}}.